 Longleat is a great place for families.
 Whether you’re visiting on a day trip or staying nearby, there are lots to see and do and experience.
 Check the website before you visit for opening times.

 Day Out to Longleat Safari Park

 Longleat is the home of the 7th Marquis of Bath and his family and has been open to the public for the last 70 years but is more well known these days for the huge safari and wildlife park.
 The last time we visited Longleat, our son was less than one year old.
-Needless to say he doesn’t remember the trip so this was like a first time visit for him.
-We were interested to see what was new at the park.
+Needless to say, he doesn’t remember the trip so this was like a first-time visit for him.
+We were interested to see what was new in the park.